Universidade Eduardo Mondlane, Mozambique

 - Interchange with New York State Psychiatric (NYSPI)/Columbia University and UNIFESP faculty and distinguished researchers in the field

 Mozambique can be a model to other PALOP and sub-Saharan African countries as well as other low-resource settings, including the US.
 This program leverages eight existing fellowships at NYSPI, including a T32 Global MH implementation fellowship, and scholarships from UNIFESP to cultivate a rich learning environment that immerses fellows in a milieu focused on fostering MH locally, regionally, and globally.

 About the Grant

-The New York State Psychiatric Institute (NYPSI) at Columbia University Medical Center is one of five institutions awarded a total of $5.8 million from the NIH Fogarty International Center to support crucial research training in low- and middle-income countries (LMICs).
+The New York State Psychiatric Institute (NYPSI) at Columbia University Medical Center was one of five institutions awarded a total of $5.8 million from the NIH Fogarty International Center to support crucial research training in low- and middle-income countries (LMICs).
 Since, our training grant was awarded a renewal for another five years.
 Five-year grants from the Chronic, Non-communicable Diseases and Disorders Across the Lifespan: Fogarty International Research Training Award (NCD LIFESPAN) program enable LMIC institutions to build expertise, create curriculum in research areas related to non-communicable health problems, and ultimately produce locally relevant, evidence-based interventions.
 This grant is part of a larger effort by the National Institute of Mental Health, the Global Alliance for Chronic Disease, and other groups to reduce the significant burden that neuropsychiatric disorders place on health around the globe.